 - Beds are available here for Rs.
 100/- to Rs.
 200/- per night.

 - They don’t make dinner before 8 PM and that is why we had to make our food and sleep early.

 It is not easy to cycle on Manali Leh Highway and reaching 4200 mt is no less feat.
 You should embrace it and sleep on a high note.

 Day 5: Zing Zing Bar — Baralacha La — Sarchu.

-The next was to cross the fiercely River which crosses the road in Bharatpur.
-We needed to reach the place at earliest because the later we go the more fiercely it gets and even the water level rises.
+The next was to cross the raging river which crosses the road in Bharatpur.
+We needed to reach the place at the earliest because the later we go, the more fiercely it gets, and even the water level rises.
 We were quick enough and managed to cross the river swiftly.

 Day 5 – Important Tips